saltyrtc/saltyrtc-meta/Task-WebRTC.md

 The message itself and the client's behaviour is described in the [SaltyRTC protocol specification](./Protocol.md#close-message).
-Once the signalling channel has been handed over to a wrapped data channel, 'close' messages SHALL trigger closing the underlying data channel used for signalling.
+Once the signalling channel has been handed over to a wrapped data channel, sent and received 'close' messages SHALL trigger closing the underlying data channel used for signalling.
 The user application MAY continue using the `RTCPeerConnection` instance and its data channels.
 However, wrapped data channels MAY or MAY NOT be available once the signalling's data channel has been closed, depending on the flexibility of the client's implementation.